 There are many opportunities available for artists of all disciplines within our department from funding for events and artists to performance opportunities for musicians and dancers.
-MCAD's Cultural Programs Division.
+MCAD will periodically have opportunities for people to work with the department as volunteers, docents or teaching artists.
+Please check back often as many of these opportunities will have deadline applications.

 Allied Artist Program - Pre-Qualified Artist Pool- continuous